LeanKit-Labs/autohost/README.md

 Let's take a look at each argument you can pass to autohost's init call to understand what each one does.

 ### Configuration
-While the configuration can be provided optionally to the init call, *it's recommended to pass this during instantiation after the require*.

 The object literal follows the format:

 ```js